Where water comes from

 There are two ways to monitor the amount of water used by customers.
 One is per capita consumption, this monitors the number of litres used per person, per day (l/hd/d) and the other is per household consumption, which is the number of litres used per household per day (l/prop/d).

-Take a look at our water efficient house for helpful tips and advice on how you can save water at home.
+Take a look at helpful tips and advice on how you can save water at home.

 The number of customers experiencing pressure problems in 2016/17 was lower in our region than it was in the country as a whole.
 However, we failed to meet our tough internal target for the year.
 We have plans in place to reduce the number of customers experiencing pressure problems.